 - 3/4 cup olive oil (more or less depending on taste and texture)

 - Kosher salt

 Source: Nutmeg Nanny

 Blanch beet greens and squeeze water from the greens.
-Add the greens, basil, and hazelnuts.
-Chop until fine.
+Add the greens, basil garlic and hazelnuts to a blender or food processor.
+Process for just a few seconds to start breaking down the nuts and greens.
 Add Parmigiano-Reggiano and stream in olive oil till desired consistency is reached.
 Season with kosher salt and fresh cracked pepper.

 To blanch greens you simply cut away any woody stems and just use the green portion of the stems.
 Wash thoroughly and set aside.
 Get a large pot and put it on the stove until boiling.
 Set another large bowl full of ice water next to the stove.
 Add greens to boiling water, leave in for 10 seconds, remove and immediately put into ice water.
 Then drain.
 Blanching helps soften the beet greens without losing the color.